 \subsection{Real-World Results}

-Next, we validate DiscreteRTC on a real robot platform, focusing on dynamic tasks where inference latency and control frequency have crucial impact on the closed-loop performance.
+Next, we validate DiscreteRTC on a real robot platform, focusing on dynamic tasks where inference latency and control frequency have a crucial impact on the closed-loop performance.
 Please refer to Appendix~\ref{app: realexp} for full deployment details and visualizations.

 \textbf{Setup.} We use a UR5e arm with a Robotiq gripper and a wrist-mounted RGB camera.
-Developed with StarVLA~\citep{community2026starvla}, all policies share a Qwen2.5-VL-3B-Instruct~\citep{yang2025qwen3} VLM paired with a layerwise cross-attention DiT~\citep{peebles2023scalable} action head.
-The robot operates at 20\,Hz runing on a single RTX 4090.
-Regarding the baselines, we mainly consider the Sync and RTC policy with flow-matching and discrete diffusion architecture to better demonstrate our main claims.

-We design two dynamic tasks to directly stress the reactiveness, \textbf{Dynamic Pick} and \textbf{Dynamic Place}, and \textbf{Hockey Defend}.
+Developed with StarVLA~\citep{ye2026starvla}, all policies share a Qwen2.5-VL-3B-Instruct~\citep{yang2025qwen3} VLM paired with a layerwise cross-attention DiT~\citep{peebles2023scalable} action head.
+The robot operates on a single RTX 4090.
+Regarding the baselines, we mainly consider the Sync, RTC, and training-time RTC with flow-matching and discrete diffusion heads to better demonstrate our main claims.
+We design three dynamic tasks to directly stress the reactiveness, \textbf{Dynamic Pick}, \textbf{Dynamic Place}, and \textbf{Hockey Defend}.
 Regarding the former two tasks, the robot is asked to pick a moving object or place the object on a moving platform; for the last, the robot is asked to defend a high-speed hockey attack from the opponent policy.
-These tasks require the robot to keep re-estimating the object pose and to execute smoothly.
+These tasks require the robot to keep re-estimating the object pose and to execute agilely and smoothly.

-\textbf{Results.} Table~\ref{tab:real_results} summarizes the real-world results.
+\textbf{Results.} Figure~\ref{fig:realworld_results} summarizes the real-world results.
 Both Sync baselines completely fail ($0\%$), confirming that reactive asynchronous execution is indispensable in these regimes.
-In terms of success rate, DiscreteRTC outperforms ContinuousRTC with the largest gap on the continuously moving Dynamic Pick target where the reactiveness matters more.
-In terms of inference time, the two asynchronous methods move in opposite directions: ContinuousRTC inflates flow-matching cost from $151$ to $256$\,ms, a near-$1.7\times$ overhead from the $\Pi$GDM, whereas DiscreteRTC \emph{reduces} discrete diffusion cost from $303$ to $206$\,ms since fewer tokens need to be unmasked during inference.
-Consequently, although Discrete Sync alone is slower than Continuous Sync with naive bin-discretization and no accelerating techniques, DiscreteRTC ends up both faster and better than ContinuousRTC.
+In terms of success rate, DiscreteRTC outperforms ContinuousRTC with a huge gap on the Hockey Defend and the Dynamic Pick where the reactiveness is critical for success.
+In terms of inference time, the two asynchronous methods move in opposite directions: ContinuousRTC inflates flow-matching cost with a near-$1.7\times$ overhead from the $\Pi$GDM, whereas DiscreteRTC \emph{reduces} discrete diffusion cost to around $0.7\times$ since fewer tokens need to be unmasked during inference.
+Consequently, DiscreteRTC ends up both faster and better than ContinuousRTC.
 Even compared with training-time ContinuousRTC with extra fine-tuning efforts, DiscreteRTC can still outperform with higher action qualities and success rates.
 However, the naive k-bin tokenization blocks DiscreteRTC from being more efficient than the training-time methods, a limitation discussed in the final section.